photo/frontend/documentation/schemas/Action.markdown

-Schema for an Action object
+Schema for a Action object
 =======================

 ----------------------------------------